matefriki/matefriki.github.io/_pages/about.md

 ---

-Filip Cano is a Postdoc at the Institute of Science and Technology Austria (ISTA).
+Filip Cano is a Postdoctoral researcher at the Institute of Science and Technology Austria (ISTA).
 His research focuses on formal methods to develop trustworthy AI systems, particularly in sequential decision-making contexts, like reinforcement learning.
 His interests include explainability and accountability of AI systems, as well as verification and enforcement of safety-critical properties.
 Prior to joining ISTA, he earned a PhD in Computer Science at Graz University of Technology.

 <!-- Prior to joining TU Graz, he earned an MSc in Advanced Mathematics and Mathematical Engineering from BarcelonaTech in 2019. -->